 Windows 2022 is an upcoming server OS from Microsoft with new features and plenty of security enhancements.
-As Microsoft is pushing harder on security by utilizing hardware chips in Windows 11, the same technique continues in Windows 2022 server also.
+As Microsoft is pushing harder on security by utilizing hardware chips in Windows 11, the same technique continues in Windows 2022 servers also.

 The next question that comes to our mind is installing and testing this new OS on our normal PCs.
 Thanks to virtualization technology.
-We can do that by the Windows built-in Hyper-V feature or VMware and VirtualBox.
+We can do that with the Windows built-in Hyper-V feature or VMware and VirtualBox.
 In this guide, let me show you where to download the Windows 2022 server ISO/VHDX file and install it on VirtualBox using your normal Windows 10 or 11 computer.

 Also, note that when we install Windows 2022 on VirtualBox (or any virtualization environment), we can’t check the all-new features.
 Some of these features will only work when we install the server OS on the physical hardware.

 1) Download the Windows 2022 server from the official site here.
 You may need to provide your details to download the file.

 2) Download and install the latest Oracle VirtualBox software (if you don’t have it already on your host computer).

 3) Make sure you have enough hardware resources to allocate.
 Minimum 2GB RAM, recommended is more than 4GB.